edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 </mjml>
 {% endhighlight %}

-Now you add this layout to your mailer class:
+Now you can add this layout to your mailer class:

 {% highlight ruby %}
 # ./app/mailers/user_mailer.rb